-Belgium is the 6th European trade partner of Vietnam: the volume of trade between both countries hovered around $2,2 billion in 2015 (according to Vietnamese statistics).
+Belgium is the 6th European trade partner of Vietnam: the volume of trade between both countries hovered around € 3 billion in 2020.
 The trade volume has been steadily increasing over the past years.
 With its ports and geographical centrality, its state-of-the-art transport infrastructure Belgium has become the entry gate of Vietnamese products to Europe.

 Belgian companies in Vietnam are discovering more and more opportunities in sectors such as waste management, water sanitation, and medical equipment and applications.
 Belgian companies hereby support Vietnam’s further development through an exchange of knowledge and skills.
-The Belgian Government supports these initiatives with concessional loans and other forms of financing.
+The Belgian Government supports these initiatives with concessional ODA and other forms of financing.

 Bilateral trade relations

 In 2020 with a foreign trade volume of about €43.2 billion, the EU is currently among Vietnam’s largest trading partners.
 Vietnam is the EU’s 15th-largest trade partner and within the Association of Southeast Asian Nations (ASEAN), the EU’s second-largest trading partner.
 Combined, ASEAN is the EU’s third-largest trading partner outside Europe (after the US and China).
 In 2020 EU exports to Viet Nam valued €8.788 billion and EU imports from Viet Nam: €34,420 billion.

 Currently, Belgium is Vietnam’s 6th largest export market in Europe.